crawley/qcif-mailout/README.md

   8. Touch wood.

-  9. Start the mailout for real with `-y` ...
+  9. Start the mailout for real with `-y` ... and make sure that you capture the output so that you can "resume" the mailout in the event of a failure.

 References: